Aspelta: Family

 Aspelta was the son of Senkamanisken and Queen Nasalsa.
 Aspelta was the brother and successor of Anlamani.
 The King is thought to have had several wives, including Henuttakhebit (buried in pyramid Nuri 28), Meqemale (buried in pyramid Nuri 40), Asata (buried in pyramid Nuri 42), Artaha (buried in pyramid Nuri 58). he may have also been married to his sister Madiqen.

 Reign

 According to relevant inscriptions, Aspelta was selected as ruler by a committee of twenty-four religious and military leaders.
 He then set out north to Napata to be selected as king by the gods and crowned.

 Another stele that might date from Aspelta's reign recounts how a group of priests were put to death, likely as punishment for conspiring against the king.

 In 592 BCE, Kush was invaded by an Egyptian military expedition initiated by Pharaoh Psamtik II perhaps because Aspelta posed a threat to this pharaoh's authority over Upper Egypt, to the south and close to Kush.
-The invaders sacked Napata, and some historians believe that because of this attack, Aspelta decided to move the Nubian capital to the more secure city of Meroe.
+The invaders sacked Napata, and some historians believe that because of this attack, Aspelta decided to move the Nubian capital to the more secure city of Meroë.